By Josie DiPisa

 • Backup camera: This valuable feature is now federally mandated standard equipment on cars.
 When driving in reverse, a backup camera lets you see behind your car and beeps when you come close to another object.

 • Be a safe driver longer: Smart cars still need an alert, cautious and knowledgeable driver behind the wheel.
 The AARP Smart Driver course, a research-based instructional class is a specially designed course for drivers aged 50 years and older and is an excellent opportunity to brush up on road safety, learn about new traffic laws, and the latest automotive technologies.
 Plus, you’ll receive up to a 10% discount on your auto insurance for three years.
+If you have been injured in a car accident due to another driver’s negligence, seek the services of a personal injury lawyer to help you file a claim.
+In case you sustain a whiplash injury, you may need to seek whiplash treatment before it gets worse.

 Josie DiPisa is a marketing representative for St. Ann’s Community at Chapel Oaks.
 Contact her at email@example.com or visit www.stannscommunity.com.